Across England and Scotland, we support more than 950 people with learning disabilities.

 achieve their personal goals.

-We are focused on outcomes and pride ourselves on our ability to reduce the level of support we provide to an individual, when it is safe and appropriate to do so.
+We are focused on outcomes and pride ourselves on our ability to reduce the level of support we provide to an individual.
+We only do so when it is safe and appropriate.

 We help source, and sometimes directly provide, suitable accommodation, as well as supporting people to gain and maintain their own tenancies.